KennthShang/PhaBOX/README.md

 <a name="news"></a>
 ## ⌛️&nbsp; News

-PhaBOX has now been upgraded to the 2.0 version!!!
+PhaBOX has now been upgraded to the 2.0 version, which is generalized for all kinds of viruses with faster speed!!!

 There are some major components, including:

-  🎉 Generalize for all kinds of viruses with faster speed!
-But we will call it PhaBOX2, not VirBOX, for a better inheritance ：)

-  🎉 Provide a more comprehensive taxonomy classification (latest ICTV 2024) and complete taxonomy lineage

-  🎉 Provide a genus-level clustering for potential new genera (genus-level vOTU)!

-  🎉 Provide a protein annotation function!
+  🎉 Virus identification

+  🎉 Taxonomy classification

+  🎉 Host prediction

+  🎉 Lifestyle prediction

-  🎉 Provide a contamination and prophage detection module!
+  🎉 Contamination/provirus detection

-  🎉 Allowing to predict host using your bacterial MAGs

-  🎉 Provide a vOTU grouping module
+  🎉 vOTU grouping

-  🎉 Provide a marker-searching module for the phylogenetic tree

-  🎉 More user-friendly commands!
+  🎉 Phylogenetic tree based on marker genes

+  🎉 Viral protein annotation

+  🎉 All the databases are updated to the latest ICTV 2024 release

-If you have further suggestions, feel free to let me know!
+If you have any more suggestions, feel free to let me know!
+We consider long-term maintenance PhaBOX and adding modules according to your needs

 You can post an issue or directly email me (jiayushang@cuhk.edu.hk).
 We welcome any suggestions.

 ## 🚀&nbsp; Quick Start

 ### Please check our [WIKI](https://github.com/KennthShang/PhaBOX/wiki) page.
-We provide a tutorial for you to get started quickly and understand the usage of phabox2.
-Hope you will enjoy it!
+We provide a tutorial to help you get started quickly and understand how to use PhaBOX2.
+We hope you will enjoy it!